What Does The Spock Say? - The Music of Leonard Nimoy

 "Spock Thoughts" is also from the album Two Sides of Leonard Nimoy.
 With "Spock Thoughts" Nimoy was actually reciting a 1927 poem "Desiderata" (Latin: "desired things"), composed by American poet Max Ehrmann.

 The spiritual philosophy of Ehrmann's poem was well suited to Spock's Vulcan philosophy.
 There is a simple logic to the lines of the poem.
-The only thing that would of made it more Vulcan if it was to conclude with "live long and prosper".
+The only thing that would have made it more Vulcan if it was to conclude with "live long and prosper".

 Leonard Nimoy - Spock Thoughts (Video)